uis-no/uis-thesis/README.md

 The template code itself is released under the [LaTeX Project Public License](LICENSE).

-The use of the image material in the `logo` and `photos` folders is restricted as follows:
+The use of the image material in the `logo` folders is restricted as follows:

 > The images can be used by students and employees of the University of Stavanger for official document production.
 > Images cannot be used for any other purpose without written consent from the University of Stavanger, Department of communication and public affairs (AKS).